MaxineXiong/OpenAI-API-Web-Apps/README.md

 Welcome to the **[unofficial platform for custom web applications powered by OpenAI APIs](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/)**!
 This repository hosts a collection of web applications deployed on *[Streamlit Cloud](https://streamlit.io/cloud)*.
 These applications leverage the capabilities of OpenAI's powerful language models to provide unique functionalities.
-Currently, the platform includes three web applications:
+Currently, the platform includes two web applications:

 ### Talk to GPT
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/Talk_To_GPT)